annapan-aws/AIAgentOpenAIBookParser/README.md

 # AIAgentBedrockBookParser
-experimenting with creating an AI agent to use the Bedrock API to parse information from a long file by topic
+experimenting with creating an AI agent to use the OpenAI API to parse information from a long file by topic

 # AI Agent Project